Sebstrone/Sebstrone/README.md

 How to pitch website design to a company

 Our job at Sebstrone is to create websites that are ideal for our clients and audiences.
 It is a systematic process that takes place through which it became possible.
 However we mean it and understand this, the clients don’t know what we know.
 Sometimes they get afraid that they will not be able to accurately describe to us what they want exactly.
-Sebstrone is a result-oriented website design company in texas.
+Sebstrone is a result-oriented <a href="https://www.sebstrone.com/website-design-company-in-texas">website design company in texas</a>.
 We create powerful and stunning websites.

 The important thing is that 9 out of 10 times, clients are over-thinking and confused about things.
 But we don’t want them to speak about our language.
 And, we don’t expect them too.
-Sebstrone is an award-winning professional web design company in Houston that focuses on lead generation and website design company in Houston to grow your business online.
+Sebstrone is an award-winning professional <a href="https://www.sebstrone.com/website-design-company-in-houston-texas">website design company in Houston</a> that focuses on lead generation and website design company in Houston to grow your business online.
 What in reality we need is the website’s story of success.
 So what might you need from your web design agency?

 How do you tell a website design company about your requirements?
 Understand the need of why.
 Know the goal of what you want to ask: